'Workflow Keyword' posts are short posts highlighting some of the key concepts of 'Workflow'. Hit the keyword tag to read 'em all!

-Context is all the stuff that is not included in your work, but influences it all the same.
-Knowing how to work well within a given context is a hallmark of true professionalism.
+Context means all the stuff that is not included in your work, but influences it all the same.

-For example, when an architect designs a building, the context of his work may be the surrounding landscape, the type of soil, and so on.
-Context is also the budget and the set of requirements defined by the customer.
+For example: when an architect designs a building, the context of his work may be the surrounding landscape, the type of soil, and so on.
+The given budget and costumer preferences would also be part of the context.
+Continue reading “Workflow Keyword: Context”

 Everything in the digital world is easily undo-able, resize-able, zoom-in-able, copy-paste-able and changeable.
 But is that really a good thing?